Ancient Silk Road Routes

-Stretching about 4,000 miles (6,437 kilometers), the Silk Road started from the ancient great China capital city Chang’an(today’s Xi’an), and later from Luoyang during East Han Dynasty.
-It moved westwards, via the Hexi Corridor(Wuwei, Zhangye, Dunhuang, Jiuquan...), and divided into northern, middle and southern routes bypassing the Taklimakan Desert.
-The southern and middle route rejoined at Kashgar, then passed though Pamir Plateau and north of Aral Sea, reached Baghdad and Damascus, moved northwestwards, finally ended at Constantinople.
+Stretching about 4,000 miles (6,437 kilometers), the Silk Road started from the ancient great China capital city Chang’an(today’s Xi’an), and later from Luoyang during the East Han Dynasty.
+It moved westwards, via the Hexi Corridor(Wuwei, Zhangye, Dunhuang, Jiuquan...), and divided into northern, middle, and southern routes.
+The southern and middle route rejoined at Kashgar, then passed through Pamir Plateau and north of Aral Sea, reached Baghdad and Damascus, moved northwestwards, finally ended at Constantinople.
 While the northern route moved through Turpan, Talgar, and Almaty, turned northwest past the Aral Sea and north of the Caspian Sea, then and on to the Black Sea and got to Constantinople.

-The southern route left Chang’an(from Luoyang in later Han), went via Tianshui, Lintao and Linxia, crossed Yellow River in Yongjing, then passed Xining to Zhangye.
-This route through had good supply , but was not chose by most traders because of its long distance.
+The southern route left Chang’an(from Luoyang in later Han), went via Tianshui, Lintao, and Linxia, crossed Yellow River in Yongjing, then passed Xining to Zhangye.
+This route had a good supply but was not chosen by most traders because of its long-distance.

 The northern and middle Silk Road route rejoined the southern route at Zhangye, moved westwards via Jiuquan and Guazhou to one of the most famous cities on the Silk Road – Dunhuang which was the end of the eastern Silk Road in China.